silx-kit/fabio/doc/source/getting_started.rst

-initiated by merging parts of our fabian imageviewer and ImageD11 peak-search programs and has been developed since 2007 as part of the TotalCryst program suite for analysis of 3DXRD microscopy data .
-During integration into a range of scientific programs like the FABLE graphical interface , EDNA and the fast azimuthal integration library, pyFAI ; FabIO has gained several features like handling multi-frame image formats as well as writing many of the file formats.
+initiated by merging parts of our fabian imageviewer and ImageD11 peak-search programs and has been developed since 2007 as part of the TotalCryst program suite for analysis of 3DXRD microscopy data.
+During integration into a range of scientific programs like the FABLE graphical interface, EDNA and the fast azimuthal integration library, pyFAI; FabIO has gained several features like handling multi-frame image formats as well as writing many of the file formats.